hkailee/financial-product-marketing-optimization/app/mlops/README.md

 NOTE: do NOT hardcode any parameter when writing the pipeline.
 All the parameters should be accessed from the configuration file.

-NOTE: Please put the DataScientist_CaseStudy_Dataset.xlsx at app/mlops/components/get_data/data before start running the pipeline.
+NOTE: Make sure the dataset file DataScientist_CaseStudy_Dataset.xlsx is located at app/mlops/components/get_data/data before start running the pipeline.

 ### Running the entire pipeline or just a selection of steps